scikit-hep/iminuit/doc/benchmark.rst

     import numpy as np
     from numba_stats import norm, truncexpon

+    # mark function for inlining to improve performance
+    @nb.njit(inline="always")
+    def model(x, z, mu, sigma, slope):
+        b = truncexpon.pdf(x, 0, 1, 0, slope)
+        s = norm.pdf(x, mu, sigma)
+        return (1 - z) * b + z * s

-    # JIT'ed handwritten negative log-likelihood
+    # Just-in-time-compiled negative log-likelihood
     @nb.njit
     def nll(z, mu, sigma, slope):
-        return -np.sum(np.log(model(x, z, mu, sigma, slope)))
+        ll = np.log(model(x, z, mu, sigma, slope)) return -np.sum(ll)

     # as before, but with a cfunc interface
     @nb.cfunc(nb.double(nb.uintc, nb.types.CPointer(nb.double)))
-    def cost(n, par):
+    def nll2(n, par):
-        z, mu, sigma, slope = nb.carray(par, (n,)) return -np.sum(np.log(model(x, z, mu, sigma, slope)))
+        z, mu, sigma, slope = nb.carray(par, (n,)) ll = np.log(model(x, z, mu, sigma, slope)) return -np.sum(ll)

 The three ways of calling the function are compared in the following plot.
-The call overhead is only relevant for very small samples, which rarely occur in practice and if they do, speed is nothing to worry about.
-Thus, it is safe to use :class:`iminuit.cost.UnbinnedNLL`.
+The call overhead is only relevant for small samples, where speed is usally no concern.
+For most users, :class:`iminuit.cost.UnbinnedNLL` incurs a neglible performance loss compared to the best handwritten solution.

 .. image:: _static/overhead.svg

 A very powerful feature of `numba`_ is auto-parallelization.
-The distributions in `numba_stats`_ are written so that they benefit from auto-parallelization.
+The distributions in `numba_stats`_ are written so that they benefit optimally from auto-parallelization.
 To enable this, we only have to change the decorator.

 .. code-block:: python